FastMLC/fMLC/Windows/README.md

 -Save sparse SM: Save a sparse similarity matrix based on the clustering result.

--Save full SM: Save a complete similarity matrix.
+-Save complete SM: Save a complete similarity matrix.

 -From: The lower boundary threshold for the prediction.